webrtc/samples/README.md

 For more information about WebRTC, we maintain a list of [WebRTC Resources](https://docs.google.com/document/d/1idl_NYQhllFEFqkGQOLv8KBK8M3EVzyvxnKkHl4SuM8/edit).

-If you've never worked with WebRTC, we particularly recommend the 2013 Google I/O [WebRTC presentation](http://www.youtube.com/watch?v=p2HzZkd2A40).
+If you've never worked with WebRTC, we recommend you start with the 2013 Google I/O [WebRTC presentation](http://www.youtube.com/watch?v=p2HzZkd2A40).

+The demos